vibe-coding

 Programming is Becoming Unrecognizable: Karpathy Says December 2025 Was the Turning Point

-Karpathy says coding agents started working in December 2025 — not gradually, but as a hard discontinuity.
-He built a full DGX Spark video analysis dashboard in 30 minutes with a single English sentence.
-Programming is becoming unrecognizable: you're not typing code anymore, you're directing AI agents in English.
-Peak leverage = agentic engineering.
+Karpathy says coding agents started working in December 2025 as a hard discontinuity.
+He built a DGX Spark video analysis dashboard in 30 minutes from one English sentence.
+Programming is becoming agent direction, not typing.

 Your Computer Has to Stay On: Simon Willison's Notes on Claude Code Remote and Cowork Scheduled Tasks